latest nhpb_banner 1__compressed

 Prevention programs also focus on customers that have a disconnection notice from their utility company or that are close to receiving a shut off notice.
 Some programs are government run others are available at local charities.
 Shut-off protection plans helps with everything from electric to heat as well as light bills, and many low income families can get their service on.
 More on resources to prevent utility shut offs.

-Case workers at the Salvation Army help prevent homelessness through crisis intervention.
+• Case workers at the Salvation Army help prevent homelessness through crisis intervention.
 Since having power shut off is one form of homelessness, the agency may be able to give emergency help with paying electric or water bills too.
 Contact your local Chapter for more information.
 Find more information as well as a listing of Salvation Army.

 Energy Saving Tips from non-profit organizations are effective.
 Find the best ways to save money.
 These mostly free energy saving tips from top publications and non-profits can help people reduce their annual expenditures on their utilities.
 Households can easily lower their energy bills by 10-40%.
 Find how to save money on electric bills.

-Assistance for light, electric or utility bills
+Local assistance for light, electric or utility bills

-States have their own assistance as well, whether from utility companies or the government.
+States have their own assistance as well, whether from local utility companies or the government.
 The organizations offer help with utility costs.
 Funds, whether hardship grants or from or money from a charity, are short term solutions to help pay an electric bill.
 The programs are local and applications are often provided by a utility company or a partner charity organization.
 To learn more on how to apply for funds, find the state focused agencies and electric bill assistance programs below.

 Alabama